 Whether you choose short or long-haired guinea pigs they both still need their nails clipping (check out how here) and to be checked over regularly to ensure they are healthy and happy.
 We have a complete guide to grooming guinea pigs.

-Spend some time watching the guinea pigs before you buy them, watch how they move and explore.
+Spend some time watching the behaviour before you pick a guinea pig.
+Watch how they move and explore.
 They should be bright, playful and never slow or sluggish.
 They will startle easily and run to hide which is a good sign as that’s part of their basic instincts.

 Healthy guinea pigs are alert and active, able to move around comfortably with no signs of injury or lameness.